-My father came from the mountain.
-My mother from the valley.
+My father came from the mountain, my mother from the valley.

-Whitewashed walls of stone with pots of begonia and another leafy plant I can’t remember.
+Whitewashed walls of stone with pots of begonia and another plant I can’t recall.
 The blind goose who’d fought the fox and lived would make his way along the wall then turn triumphant at the gap.
 The black dog Jasper was always waiting for us at the end of the lane without fail.
-We didn’t know uncle Joe had told him we were coming, and set him on our trail.
+We didn’t know our uncle Joe had told him we were coming, and set him on our trail.

 I tried really hard to imprint it in my head only to find was other things got printed there instead.